 What is Benjamin — and is the Benjamin app a scam?

-Benjamin is an interesting app, to say the least.
+Benjamin — not to be confused with another app called Benjamin — is an interesting app, to say the least.
 It bills itself as “Tinder meets deals.”
 When you download Benjamin to your smartphone, you input your favorite brands, your sizes, and your interests, and Benjamin promises to find products you want.

 “We use an entirely new business model that allows us to offer brands you won’t find on any other deal platform,” it promises.

 But there’s a catch.
 You only have sixty seconds to buy or pass.

 A look at Benjamin’s reviews suggests that while it takes customers’ money quickly, it’s considerably slower to deliver the promised items — or a refund.

 A quick search would have revealed a similar problem with Starbucks cards in 2016.
 After failing to deliver some purchased gift cards as promised, Benjamin’s CEO offered an apology in this Slickdeals thread.

 “It is disheartening to be called a scam,” he added.
 “We’ve worked hard to build a reputation as a company that makes good on our promises and provides customer service that is above and beyond.”